kieransenior/kieransenior.github.io/index.markdown

 layout: data
 ---

-On November 27th 2024 I had a _left_ selective [amygdalohippocampectomy](https://en.wikipedia.org/wiki/Amygdalohippocampectomy) surgery via Laser Interstitial Thermal Therapy ([LiTT](https://www.epilepsy.com/treatment/surgery/types/litt-thermal-ablation)) to ablate (destroy) the entirety of my left hippocampus and amygdala through an innovative procedure performed by [Dr. Vivek Buch](https://med.stanford.edu/profiles/vivek-buch) at [Stanford Medicine](https://med.stanford.edu) in Palo Alto.
-I was the fifth person to ever have the entire hippocampus and amygdala ablated with <ins>_three trajectories in a single procedure_</ins>.
+On November 27th 2024 I had a _left_ selective [amygdalohippocampectomy](https://en.wikipedia.org/wiki/Amygdalohippocampectomy) surgery via Laser Interstitial Thermal Therapy ([LiTT](https://www.epilepsy.com/treatment/surgery/types/litt-thermal-ablation)) performed by [Dr. Vivek Buch](https://med.stanford.edu/profiles/vivek-buch) at [Stanford Medicine](https://med.stanford.edu) in Palo Alto.
+The procedure was innovative as three trajectories were performed in a single surgery to ensure the entirety of the correct mesial temporal lobe tissue was ablated including the fasciola cinereum (second trajectory) and mesial uncus and entorhinal cortex (third trajectory).

-For over two years I meticulously captured my epilepsy data whose results were leveraged for the eventual destruction of my left hippocampus and amygdala.
+For over two years I meticulously captured my epilepsy data whose results were leveraged for the eventual procedure.
 This data capture is used to discover how it correlates with medication, pre-operative state, and post-operative state.
 [Here's a link](/data) to all of the data.
 The epilepsy type is refractory left [temporal lobe epilepsy](https://en.wikipedia.org/wiki/Temporal_lobe_epilepsy) (LTLE).

 This website is used to help both inform current epileptic patients and provide data and insights for professionals in medicine.
 Do feel free to contact me [via email](mailto:kieransenior@icloud.com) for further information.